the-praxis-initiative/the-praxis-initiative.github.io/index.md

 Submissions should be formatted as either PDF or HTML and submitted to: https://easychair.org/conferences/?conf=praxis2020

+### Proceedings
+Submissions will be reviewed by at least three reviewers.
+While we do not intend to publish through CEUR-WS, we will collect all accepted submissions and provide them as release on the workshop webpage.
+Further, we will register the release through Zenodo to provide a DOI.

 ### Important Dates
 Submission deadline: July 1, 2020